Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 **[thefifthmatt](https://github.com/thefifthmatt)** for suggesting how to make the unapacker faster.

 ### Patch Notes
+## v 1.7
+* Added some important info to text log (Before and after checksums and number of references patched).
 ## v 1.6
 * New Checksum key added.
 ## v 1.5